Jutho/TensorOperations.jl/docs/src/cache.md

 The `@tensor` macro expands the given expression and immediately generates the code to create the necessary temporaries.
-It associates with each of them a random symbol (`gensym()`) and uses this as an identifier in a package wide global cache structure `TensorOperations.cache`, the implementation of which is a least-recently used cache dictionary borrowed from the package [LRUCache.jl](https://github.com/JuliaCollections/ LRUCache.jl), but adapted in such a way that it uses a maximum memory size rather than a maximal number of objects.
-Thereto, it estimates the size of each object added to the cache using `Base.summarysize` and, when discards objects once a certain memory limit is reached.
+It associates with each of them a random symbol (`gensym()`) and uses this as an identifier (together with the `Threads.threadid` of where it it is being evaluated) in a package wide global cache structure
+`TensorOperations.cache`, the implementation of which is a least-recently used cache dictionary from [LRUCache.jl](https://github.com/JuliaCollections/ LRUCache.jl).
+Thereto, it estimates the size of each object added to the cache using `Base.summarysize` and discards objects once a certain memory limit is reached.

 ## Enabling and disabling the cache
 The use of the cache can be enabled or disabled using